aptima-ai/aptima_framework/docs/ten_framework/message_system.md

 ### GiveBack API

-The GiveBack APIs are used to return the ownership of resources back to the TEN framework, ensuring that resources are safely managed and freed when no longer needed.
+The GiveBack APIs are used to return the ownership of resources back to the APTIMA framework, ensuring that resources are safely managed and freed when no longer needed.

 ## Command

-TEN clients and TEN extensions can send commands to other TEN extensions.
+APTIMA clients and APTIMA extensions can send commands to other APTIMA extensions.

 If a command is used in a situation where the result isn't needed, it's fine.
-TEN runtime will automatically discard any unnecessary results.
+APTIMA runtime will automatically discard any unnecessary results.

 ### Result

 A result is the response to a command.
-For example, when TEN extension A sends command X to TEN extension B, after processing the command, TEN extension B will send a result back to TEN extension A. The result may include any meaningful details, allowing TEN extension A to gain more information about the execution outcome.
+For example, when APTIMA extension A sends command X to APTIMA extension B, after processing the command, APTIMA extension B will send a result back to APTIMA extension A. The result may include any meaningful details, allowing APTIMA extension A to gain more information about the execution outcome.

 A typical result's JSON representation might look like this: